 No, you're not getting amnesty in this.

-You cared about DACA, you cared about dreamers.
+You cared about DACA.

 There's always been this compromise out there, but they don't want it.

-And now that the president will use the authority he has, as he's been doing every step of the way, and you know, literally start deporting those people out of the country that come in illegally is just the right thing to do.
+And now that the president will use the authority he has, as he's been doing every step of the way, and, you know, literally start deporting those people out of the country that come in illegally is just the right thing to do.

 By the way, it's Mexico's policy.